trainerday/development-process/templates/kanban-board-template.md

 ## Usage
 When creating a new OS project, this template will be used to generate `kanban-board.md` in the project root with the correct permalink based on the project name.

+**IMPORTANT**: Always ensure the kanban board file has the `.md` extension so it's visible in Obsidian.